Miami-Dade County sues seeking money from sale of Marlins

 The suit seeks a jury trial but not a specific amount of money.

 Loria became wildly unpopular because of his frugal ownership, and the team has endured eight consecutive losing seasons.

-Jeter’s group closed on its purchase of the team in October.
-The former New York Yankees captain has about a 4 percent ownership stake and leads baseball and business operations as chief executive officer.
+Jeter, the former captain of the New York Yankees, now has about a 4 percent ownership stake and leads baseball and business operations as chief executive officer.

 More AP baseball: https://apnews.com/tag/MLBbaseball